 - Certain regions of the Whites, like the Carter and Wildcat Ranges or the Great Gulf will often have more snow than those further west and south due to the influence of Mt Washington and the Gulf of Maine.

 With experience, you’ll learn more of these forecasting heuristics as you do more winter hiking in the area.

-When you are planning a winter hike and checking up on weather conditions, risk assessment has to be part of the calculation you’re making for yourself and the other member of your party.
-Many hikes, particularly those below treeline, are often safe unless there are unbridged stream crossing, heavy recent snowfall, or pending winter storms on the horizon.
+When you are planning a winter hike and checking up on weather conditions, risk assessment has to be part of the calculation you’re making for yourself and the other members of your party.
+Many hikes, particularly those below treeline, are often safe unless there are high winds, high windchills, unbridged stream crossings, heavy recent snowfall, or pending winter storms on the horizon.